0xSpaceShard/starknet-hardhat-plugin/README.md

 -   the version of Devnet to be used for the underlying Devnet Docker image
 -   a Python environment with installed starknet-devnet (can be active environment); this will avoid using the dockerized version
 -   CLI arguments to be used on Devnet startup: [options](https://github.com/Shard-Labs/starknet-devnet/#run)
--   where output should be dumped _(either to the terminal or to a file)_.
+-   where output should be flushed _(either to the terminal or to a file)_.

 ```javascript
 module.exports = {